markitx/dynamo-backup-to-s3/README.md

     --aws-key                        AWS access key.
 Will use AWS_ACCESS_KEY_ID env var if --aws-key not set --aws-secret                     AWS secret key.
 Will use AWS_SECRET_ACCESS_KEY env var if --aws-secret not set --aws-region                     AWS region.
-Will use AWS_DEFAULT_REGION env var if --aws-region not set
+Will use AWS_DEFAULT_REGION env var if --aws-region not set --session-token					 AWS session token.
+Used when assuming role.
+Will use AWS_SESSION_TOKEN env var if --session-token not set
 ```

 # npm module usage